-Then we will explore how genomes are organised.
-We will examine histone modifications, chromatin structure and the organization of the eukaryotic chromosome in interphase.
-Topics discussed will include the contribution of liquid-liquid phase separation within the genome.
+This module will first explore how eukaryotic genomes are organised.
+We will examine histone modifications, nucleosome structure and organisation of the chromatin fibre.
+Topics discussed will include the novel paradigm of compartmentalisation via liquid-liquid phase separation, which allows intranuclear organisation in the absence of a membrane.

-We will then examine the mechanisms for compaction in mitosis and two key functional elements: the centromere and telomere.
+We will then compare eukaryotic chromosomes in interphase and during M phase, consider mechanisms for compaction in mitosis and examine two key functional elements: the centromere and telomere.